mikeadams1/webapi_wordpress_plugin/README.txt

 * Go to Plugins > Add New.
 * Under Search, type in ’Navionics WebAPIv2’.
 * Click Install Now to install the WordPress Plugin.
-* A popup window will ask you to confirm your wish to install the Plugin.
+* A popup window will ask you to confirm your intent to install the Plugin.
-* If this is the first time you've installed a WordPress Plugin, enter the FTP login credential information.
-If you've installed a Plugin before, it will still have the login information.
+* If this is the first time you are installing a WordPress Plugin, you will need to enter the FTP login credential information.
+If you've installed a Plugin before, you will find pre-filled login information.
 * Click Proceed to continue with the installation.
-The resulting installation screen will list the installation as successful or note any problems during the install.
+The installation screen will show the result of the installation as successful or not and in this case the list of problems during the install.
 * If successful, click Activate Plugin to activate it, or Return to Plugin Installer for further actions.

 *Manual method*